Working Towards Sydney’s 2030 Zero Waste Target

 Moving Towards Zero Waste and Cost Savings

-From designing for material optimization to on-site waste management planning, there are numerous ways the construction and demolition sector can edge towards Sydney’s zero waste goals.
+From designing for material optimization to on-site waste management planning, there are numerous ways the construction and demolition sectors can edge towards Sydney’s zero waste goals.

 In the design phase, architects and engineers can work together to identify materials that can be reduced while still giving the structure the desired integrity.
 Planning for deconstruction and what to do with components at the end of their useful life can be indicated here as well.